Text/HTML

 A Federal Interest Determination was completed and approved in March 2022.

-The Feasibility Cost Share Agreement with the Nature Conservancy as the non-federal sponsor was executed in September 2023 for the completion of the feasibility study.
+The Feasibility Cost Share Agreement with the Nature Conservancy as the nonfederal sponsor was executed in September 2023 for the completion of the feasibility study.
 A project kickoff meeting was held in April 2024.
 The project team made a site visit and held a planning charrette in June 2024.
-The feasibility report is schedule for completion in October 2026.
-The study will be cost shared 50% federal and 50% non-federal.
+The feasibility report is scheduled for completion in October 2026.
+The study will be cost-shared, 50% federal and 50% nonfederal.

 Authority

-The study is conducted under the authority of Section 1135 of the Water Resources Development Act of 1986, as amended.
-The Continuing Authorities Program Section 1135 authority provides for the review and modification of structures and operations of water resource projects constructed by the Corps for the purpose of improving the quality of the environment when it is determined that such modifications are feasible, consistent with the authorized project purposes and will improve the quality of the environment for the public interest.
+This study is conducted under the authority of Section 1135 of the Water Resources Development Act of 1986, as amended.
+The Continuing Authorities Program Section 1135 authority provides for the review and modification of structures and operations of water resource projects constructed by USACE for the purpose of improving the quality of the environment when it is determined that such modifications are feasible, consistent with the authorized project purposes, and will improve the quality of the environment for the public interest.

 Funding

-The first $100,000 of the feasibility phase is federal, with the remaining costs 50% local sponsor and 50% federal government with an expected study total cost of $750,000.
+The first $100,000 of the feasibility phase is provided by the federal government; the remaining costs are cost-shared, 50% by a local sponsor and 50% by the federal government.
+The expected total study cost of $750,000.

 Federal funding provided to date: